- Save up to £300 on summer holidays in 2022/2023

 Recommended for Sicily

-The April weather guide for Sicily shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
+The April weather guide for Sicily (Palermo) shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
 Find out more about our data sources.

 How hot is it in Sicily in April?